 - Imran JB, Madni TD, Taveras LR, et al. Assessment of general surgery resident study habits and use of the TrueLearn question bank for American Board of Surgery In-Training exam preparation.
 Am J Surg.
 2019;218(3):653‐657. doi:10.1016/j.amjsurg.2019.02.031

 - Kim JJ, Kim DY, Kaji AH, et al. Reading Habits of General Surgery Residents and Association With American Board of Surgery In-Training Examination Performance.
 JAMA Surg.
 2015;150(9):882‐889. doi:10.1001/jamasurg.2015.1698

 - Hancock KJ, Klimberg VS, Williams TP, et al. General Surgery Resident Use of Electronic Resources: 15 Minutes a Day.
 J Am Coll Surg.
 2020;230(4):442‐448.

-Author: Nicole Ilonzo, MD, graduated from general surgery residency at Mount Sinai St. Luke’s-West in 2019 and is currently completing a vascular surgery fellowship.
+Written By: Nicole Ilonzo, MD, graduated from general surgery residency at Mount Sinai St. Luke’s-West in 2019 and is currently completing a vascular surgery fellowship.
 She is passing along insight from a previous chief resident, Michael Passeri, MD, who founded the ABSITE review club at their residency.